 Phil wasn’t in Vancouver long.
 By April 1979 he was back in Britain, and his bandmates were in the thick of their solo work.
 Playing on Peter’s third album and working with Brand X kept him busy, but he found he needed more of an outlet.
 So, he tried to write songs, and, naturally, they were inspired by his divorce.
 Once Tony and Mike were free from their solo work, they showed up at Phil’s house, and he showed them what he had been writing.
 Soon the trio were living under the same roof and working on a new Genesis album.

 Because they had just completed their solo albums, Tony and Mike entered Phil’s house devoid of new material, making it a much different writing experience than either …And Then There Were Three… and Wind & Wuthering.
 Instead many of the songs on the next album, 1980’s Duke, rose out of improvisational jam sessions, much like they did on Foxtrot and Selling England By the Pound.
-Also, two brokenhearted songs written by Phil by herself ended up getting recorded – “Please Don’t Ask” and “Misunderstanding”.
+Also, two brokenhearted songs written by Phil by himself ended up getting recorded – “Please Don’t Ask” and “Misunderstanding”.
 Becoming a songwriter had changed Phil in an obvious and unexpected way.

 “I’d written all the (debut solo album) Face Value stuff by the time we wrote Duke, so I’d changed,” recalls Phil.
 “I’d become a songwriter, and I’d become more of a singer because I was singing songs I had written, and emoting – putting things out there.”